FabricMC/fabric-docs/develop/recipes/custom-recipe-types.md

 <<< @/reference/latest/src/main/java/com/example/docs/recipe/UpgradingRecipe.java#base_class

 Notice how we're using `Ingredient` objects for our inputs.
 This allows our recipe to accept multiple items interchangeably.
+(See also: the Ingredients page from the NeoForge Docs in the resources section.)

 ## Implementing the Methods {#implementing-the-methods}